ManageIQ/optimist/README.txt

 Main page: http://trollop.rubyforge.org

-Release announcements and comments: http://all-thing.net/label/trollop
+Release announcements and comments: http://masanjin.net/blog/label/trollop/.

 Documentation quickstart: See Trollop.options and then Trollop::Parser#opt.
 Also see the examples at http://trollop.rubyforge.org/.

 == DESCRIPTION

 Trollop is a commandline option parser for Ruby that just gets out of your way.
 One line of code per option is all you need to write.
-For that, you get a nice automatically-generated help page, robust option parsing, command subcompletion, and sensible defaults for everything you don't specify.
+For that, you get a nice automatically-generated help page, robust option parsing, and sensible defaults for everything you don't specify.

-== FEATURES/PROBLEMS
+== FEATURES

 - Dirt-simple usage.
+- Single file.
+Throw it in lib/ if you don't want to make it a Rubygem dependency.
 - Sensible defaults.
 No tweaking necessary, much tweaking possible.
-- Support for long options, short options, short option bundling, and automatic type validation and conversion.
+- Support for long options, short options, subcommands, and automatic type validation and conversion.
-- Support for subcommands.
 - Automatic help message generation, wrapped to current screen width.
-- Lots of unit tests.

 == REQUIREMENTS